-To store y coordinates of horizontal segments, we can use a binary indexed or segment tree, possibly with index compression.
-When such structures are used, processing each event takes $O(\log n)$ time, so the total running time of the algorithm is $O(n \log n)$.
+To store y coordinates of horizontal segments, we can use a binary indexed or a segment tree, possibly with index compression.
+Using such a structure, processing each event takes $O(\log n)$ time, so the total running time of the algorithm is $O(n \log n)$.